google/ide-perf/docs/user-guide.md

 ### Which methods can be traced?

-Essentially all methods can be traced, including methods in the JDK.
+Nearly all methods can be traced, including methods in the JDK.

+However:

+* You cannot trace `native` or `abstract` methods because those have no bytecode.

-Technically there are a few methods which cause `StackOverflowException` if they are traced, due to their use in the tracer instrumentation hook.
+* There are a few methods which cause `StackOverflowException` if they are traced, due to their use in the tracer instrumentation hook.
 This includes a couple `ThreadLocal` methods and a few methods in the tracer itself.

 ### How high is the tracing overhead?
 The tracing overhead is _approximately_ 200 ns per traced method call, assuming sufficient